ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin)) that improve readability and add to a unique look.
 The restructured start page contributes to the new look as well.

+We also updated asciinema-player to 2.6.0.

+Thanks to Thomas Wahringer.

+We also fixed security issues due to an old version of jquery, thanks to Marvin Mall.

 ### INI as new Default Configuration File Format